 - Official transcripts and records must be submitted as documentation of academic work.
 If transcripts are in a foreign language a certified English translation is required in addition to the original documents.
 All transcripts from a foreign country must also be evaluated by a certified agency in the United States, such as World Education Services (www.wes.org) before starting the admission application process.
 Applicants to undergraduate programs must submit a course-by-course evaluation.
 Applicants to graduate programs may submit a document-by-document evaluation.
 Please note that the submission of official transcripts evaluated through the WES ICAP (International Credential Advantage Package) service is not required.

 - The TOEFL iBT Speak or IELTS Speak test is required for admission.
-A minimum score of 90 is required for the TOEFL iBT Speak and a minimum score of 7 for the IELTS Speak test.
+A minimum score of 90 is required for the TOEFL iBT Speak with a minimum score of 22 in each subsection and a minimum score of 7 for the IELTS Speak test with no subsection below a 6.
 The Educational Testing Service of the College Entrance Examination Board administers the TOEFL iBT Speak.
 They are given several times each year at centers in all major cities of the world.
 The examination must be taken prior to the date for which admission is sought.
 For further information, contact Educational Testing Services, Princeton, NJ 08541-6151, 609-771-7100 or www.toefl.org.
 Applicants may take the International English Language Testing System (IELTS Speak) tests instead of the TOEFL iBT Speak.
 Further information is available bycontacting the IELTS web site, www.ielts.org.

 For further information international students should email the Health Sciences Office of Student Services at firstname.lastname@example.org.